johanneswilm/eha-nutsurv-django/README.md

 ### For development

+Start the database

+    sudo docker-compose run db

-Open a NEW terminal or tab and connect to the database with a new container
+Open a terminal or tab and connect to the database with a new container

     sudo docker-compose run web bash